mrgreenh/MovieMaps/README.md

 The code follows the Flux pattern.
 In this project I decided to use [Alt.js](http://alt.js.org/) because it removes most of the boilerplate usually needed for writing flux applications and it's the most coincise I have tried so far.
 Also it provides some really nice utilities for handling async calls, so that it makes it convenient to implement error handling and loading state in the stores.
 Stores fetch data via Sources, that in turn update stores via Actions.
 Models received from the server are parsed in both stores into a javascript Map {id: model} (the locations store also stores {string: model} for quick lookup).

 For the UI I wrote some custom (mostly higher order) components and then relied on the Material UI React library for most of the reusable components.
+Also the map uses the 'react-google-maps' npm package.
 Higher order components connect to stores via alt's connect, thus making it easier to refactor them into agnostic components should it become necessary.
 There hasn't been the chance to use a container component.

 Each component with stilyng imports its own scss file.
 Every component importing a scss file sets by convention a class on its root element component-*, that is the class used at the root of its scss file.
 Scss files follow the same name as their components.